TechMecca/ThreadJect/README.md

 This software is provided for educational purposes only.
 The authors are not responsible for any misuse of this tool.
 Users are solely responsible for ensuring they have proper authorization before injecting code into any process.

-## License

-MIT License - See LICENSE file for details

 ## Contributing

 Contributions are welcome!
 Please feel free to submit pull requests for:
-- x64 support
+- Additional architecture support (ARM64)
 - Bug fixes
 - Additional features
 - Documentation improvements